Sxliu818/SMs-for-T-ase/README.md

 # SMs-for-T-ase
-# Supplementary Video and Documents for T-ase
+# Supplementary Video
-# This folder contains two files:

-# 1. Supplementary Video_S1.mp4 – The segment [0:00–03:18] of the video presents the study’s structure and motivation, while [03:18–End] showcases the experimental video.
+# Supplementary Video_S1.mp4 – The segment [0:00–03:18] of the video presents the study’s structure and motivation, while [03:18–End] showcases the experimental video.
-# 2. Supplementary Materials For TASE.pdf – This document serves as supplementary material, providing descriptions of the comparison methods and the data acquisition framework for the NN.